hbmarchive/ferris-sweep-thumbkeys/readme.md

 Two keys on the far left change the keyboard's shortcuts to be compatible with Windows and ChromeOS.
 On boot, the keyboard will start in Windows-mode by default.

+The `Caps Lock` key appears on the bottom left-hand side.

 ### Shortcuts Layer